helmedeiros/markup-svc/docs/architecture/decisions/0014-guardrails.md

 ## Status

-Proposed — proposes `internal/decider/guardrails` as a `markup.Decider`-port decorator that vetoes Decisions outside a configured envelope.
-A `Rule` port (single method `Check(Decision, Request) (allowed bool, reason string)`) holds the deployment-specific veto logic; the package ships three implementations (`FactorRange`, `AllowedCountries`, `RequiredFields`) that cover the common cases.
-Violations surface as a new sentinel `ErrGuardrailViolation`, distinct from `markup.ErrNoMatch` because the observability semantics are different (server-side veto vs domain miss).
+Accepted — `internal/decider/guardrails` ships the `markup.Decider`-port decorator with a single-method `Rule` port (`Check(ctx, decision, req) (allowed bool, reason string)`), the `ErrGuardrailViolation` sentinel, and three concrete rules (`FactorRange`, `AllowedCountries`, `RequiredFields`).
+The `cmd/markup-server` binary wires the rules from four flags: `--min-factor`, `--max-factor`, `--allowed-countries`, `--required-fields` — the original ADR sketched the first three; `--required-fields` was added during implementation so every shipped rule is reachable without writing Go.
+Composition tests pin the metrics + OTel decorator behavior under veto and pass-through paths.
+The four-flag e2e tests against `testdata/rules.csv` prove the wire is real work: the asymmetric pair (`--max-factor=1.0` vetoes the enterprise rule's 1.15; `--max-factor=2.0` allows it) is the production-equivalent proof.

 ## Context